logicly-au/pmhc-mds-spec/doc/include/definitions.rst

   necessary to pad out a value.
 For instance, 13th March 2008 would appear as 13032008.

+  - The referral date for Intakes must not be before 1st January 2020.
-  - The referral date must not be before 1st January 2014.
+  - The referral date for Episodes must not be before 1st January 2014.
   - The referral date must not be in the future.